FEATURE SERVER HIGH-AVAILABILITY AND AUTO-SCALING ON KUBERNETES

-The Feast Operator now supports horizontal scaling with static replicas, HPA autoscaling, and external autoscalers like KEDA — enabling production-grade, high-availability feature serving.
+The Feast Operator now supports horizontal scaling with static replicas, HPA autoscaling, KEDA, and high-availability features including PodDisruptionBudgets and topology spread constraints.

 As ML systems move from experimentation to production, the feature server often becomes a critical bottleneck.
 A single-replica deployment might handle development traffic, but production workloads — real-time inference, batch scoring, multiple consuming services — demand the ability to scale horizontally.